WanluLiuLab/T-DeepInsight/docs/source/intro.rst

 ============

 The emergence of single-cell immune profiling technology has led to the production of a large amount of data on single-cell gene expression (GEX) and T cell receptor (TCR), which has great potential for studying TCR biology and identifying effective TCRs.
 However, one of the major challenges is the lack of a reference atlas that provides easy access to these datasets.
 On the other hand, the use of TCR engineering in disease immunotherapy is rapidly advancing, and single-cell immune profiling data can be a valuable resource for identifying functional TCRs.
 Nevertheless, the lack of efficient computational tools to integrate and identify functional TCRs is a significant obstacle in this field.
-To robustly identify potential disease associated TCRα/β pairs considering both TCR sequence similarity and transcriptome features from million-level paired TCRα/β repertoire, we developed a deep-learning based framework named TCR-DeepInsight.
+To robustly identify potential disease associated TCRα/β pairs considering both TCR sequence similarity and transcriptome features from million-level paired TCRα/β repertoire, we developed a deep-learning based framework named T-DeepInsight.

 Rationale
 ---------